-Founded in 1933, The British Film Institute (BFI) is the UK’s leading organisation for film and television; a cultural charity that handpicks the very best of global cinema to be enjoyed at festivals, in cinema and online.
+Founded in 1933, The British Film Institute (BFI) is the UK’s leading organisation for film and television; a cultural charity that handpicks the very best of global cinema to be enjoyed at festivals, in cinema, and online.
 As well as supporting existing and emerging filmmakers, the institute looks after (and draws inspiration from) the BFI National Archive: the world’s most significant film and television archive.
-It also proudly runs London’s BFI Southbank – renown as the number one cinema to watch non-English language films in the UK.
+It also proudly runs London’s BFI Southbank – renowned as the number one cinema to watch non-English language films in the UK.

 In celebrating over 100 years of Japanese cinema, BFI has launched a 6 month-long (May to October) online release of fascinating thematic film collections making up their Japan 2020 programme on BFI Player; which – since its launch in 2013 – has become the go-to place to enjoy a wide range of films unavailable at local cinemas.

-Showcasing filmmakers who have ‘inspired admiration and fascination around the world’, BFI Japan lets film fanatics feast their eyes on over a century of Japanese cinematic brilliance.
-The programme highlights the iconic work of screenwriter/director’s Yasujiro Ozu and Akira Kurosawa– plus Classics from the Golden Age (1930s to early-50s) and the rebellious convention breaking films (typically late 50s to 70s) of Japanese New Wave.
-Also featuring are Cult Japan’s erotic films, independent 90’s films, the best of a 21st century film, plus astonishing anime, stunning silent films and jaw-dropping Japanese horror.
+Showcasing filmmakers who have ‘inspired admiration and fascination around the world, BFI Japan lets film fanatics feast their eyes on over a century of Japanese cinematic brilliance.
+The programme highlights the iconic work of screenwriter/director’s Yasujiro Ozu and Akira Kurosawa– plus Classics from the Golden Age (1930s to early-50s) and the rebellious convention-breaking films (typically late 50s to 70s) of Japanese New Wave.
+Also featuring are Cult Japan’s erotic films, independent 90’s films, the best of a 21st century film, plus astonishing anime, stunning silent films, and jaw-dropping Japanese horror.

-With access to all these film collections on BFI Player coming cheaper than a city pint at just £4.99 a month (and with a 14 day free trial available to new customers) – it would simply be rude not to sit back, put your feet up and reach for the popcorn.
+With access to all these film collections on BFI Player coming cheaper than a city pint at just £4.99 a month (and with a 14-day free trial available to new customers) – it would simply be rude not to sit back, put your feet up and reach for the popcorn.